 - user:jane@example.com

-The members array lists identities that receive the specified role.
+The members array lists all identities that receive the specified role.
 Each entry uses a prefix (user:, serviceAccount:, group:, or domain:) followed by the identifier.
-IAMBinding is authoritative for this role, so any members not in this list lose access when you apply the configuration.
+IAMBinding is authoritative: it replaces any existing members for this role, so include everyone who needs access.

 Add time-based access with IAM Conditions